namel3ss-Ai/namel3ss-ai-programming-language/docs/namel3ss_overview.md

 Namel3ss V3 is an AI-native programming language and runtime that treats AI models, agents, tools, RAG, and UI as first-class concepts.
 It combines an English-like DSL with strong optional typing, a composable runtime, and a distributed execution model so apps can move from local runs to background workers without changing source.

 ## 2. Mental Model
 - **Language (DSL):** Declarative, English-style syntax for apps, pages, flows, agents, models, memory, plugins, and UI components.
-Legacy syntax is auto-transformed but discouraged.
+Legacy headers like `model "foo":` are rejected; use the `is` form everywhere.
 - **Runtime (engine + context):** Executes IR, builds graphs, and orchestrates AI, agents, flows, tools, memory, and RAG.
 - **AI platform:** ModelRegistry + ModelRouter, dummy provider today, cost-aware hooks via MetricsTracker.
 - **Workflow system:** Flows, jobs, workers, scheduler, async helpers for background execution.